 The application deadline for the 2013-2014 Los Angeles Global Justice Fellowship has recently closed.
-Please check back in August 2014 for 2015-2016 Los Angeles Global Justice Fellowship Application guidelines.
+For information and to apply for the 2014-2015 Los Angeles Global Justice Fellowship, please click here.

 Learn more about the 2013-2014 Fellows or continue reading below for information about what the 2013-2014 fellows will experience during their fellowship.

 - Where: Los Angeles, with international travel component to Oaxaca, Mexico

 - When: Yearlong fellowship commences August 2013, with international travel component to Oaxaca, Mexico, November 10 – 19, 2013

 - Who: Leaders in the Los Angeles Jewish Community

 ▼ Who is eligible to apply and participate in the Los Angeles Global Justice Fellowship?

 - All applicants must reside in the Los Angeles area and be able to participate in all components of the program including: all orientation programming, the entire 8-10 day experience in the developing world and all post-trip engagement.

 - Be interested in being part of a select delegation of Angelenos dedicated to global justice issues and working towards building awareness and support of AJWS and its mission in the Southern California region;